Charge-dependent azimuthal correlations from AuAu to UU collisions: Electromagnetic fields in UU collisions with initial state fluctuations

 \subsection{Setup}

 We first discuss our setup for the event-by-event analysis of the electromagnetic fields generated in UU collision at $\sqrt{s}=193$ GeV, following similar simulations done for AuAu collisions in ~\cite{Bloczynski:2012en}.
 Let us focus on the fields at the initial time, $t=0$, that is, the time when the centers of the two colliding uranium nuclei both lie on the transverse plane.
 The time dependence of these fields will have no difference from that in AuAu case as previously studied (see e.g. \cite{arXiv:1201.5108,McLerran:2013hla}).
 Throughout this Section we will show results for the field point at the center of fireball $x=y=z=0$.
-EM fields at other transverse points have also been computed and compared with the AuAu case as in ~\cite{Bloczynski:2012en}, and they all show the same trends.
+We've also computed the fields at other transverse points for UU collisions and found the dependence on the transverse position is similar to that in the AuAu case~\cite{Bloczynski:2012en}.
 We utilize the following form of the Li\'enard-Wiechert potentials for constantly moving charges:

 where ${\bf R}_n=\br-\br_n(t)$ is the relative position of the field point $\br$ to the $n$th proton at time $t$, $\br_n(t)$, and $\bv_n$ is the velocity of the $n$th proton.
 The summations run over all protons in the projectile and target nuclei.
 Equations (\ref{LWE}) and (\ref{LWB}) contain singularities at $R_n=0$ if we treat protons as point charges.
 In practical calculation, to avoid such singularities we treat protons as uniformly charged spheres with radius $R_p$.
 The charge number factor $Z_n(\bf{R}_n)$ in Eqs.~(\ref{LWE}) and (\ref{LWB}) is introduced to encode this aspect: when the field point locates outside the $n$th proton (in the rest frame of the proton) $Z_n=1$, otherwise $Z_n<1$ depends on ${\bf R}_n$.
 The in-medium charge radius $R_p$ of proton is unknown, thus we use the vacuum value $R_p=0.84184(67)$ fm ~\cite{Pohl:2010zza} in our numerical simulation.
+Varying $R_p$ from $0.6$ fm to $0.9$ fm brings about $15\%$ variation in the computed field strength.

 The nucleons in one nucleus move at constant velocity along the beam direction (we choose it as $z$-direction) while the nucleons in the other nucleus move at the same speed but opposite direction.
 The energy for each nucleon is set to be $\sqrt{s}/2$ in the center-of-mass frame, therefore the value of the velocity of each nucleon is given by $v_n^2=1-(2m_N/\sqrt{s})^2$, where $m_N$ is the mass of the nucleon.
 We set the $x$-axis along the impact parameter vector so that the reaction plane is the $x$-$z$ plane.
 Finally, the positions of nucleons in the rest frame of a uranium nucleus are sampled according to a deformed Woods-Saxon distribution (in spherical coordinates)~\cite{Masui:2009qk,Filip:2009zz,Haque:2011aa},